ntobar/image-service-project/README.md

 1. Open http://localhost in your browser
 2. Choose between:
    - Single Frame: Shows one frame at a time, cycling through all images
-   - Multi-Frame: Shows multiple images cycling independently through all images
+   - Multi-Frame: Shows multiple frames cycling independently through all images

 ### Multi-Frame Features